-All the projects we support have a clear carbon reduction goal to combat climate change, but they also have significant immediate effects.
+All the projects we support have a clear carbon reduction goal to combat climate change, but they also have significant immediate social and environmental effects.

-In Ranthambhore (India), Masai Mara (Kenya) and the Kruger (South Africa) biogas and solar stove projects ensure that villages collect less firewood, preventing deforestation, reducing conflict with wildlife, and improving health through less smoke inhalation.
+In Ranthambhore (India), the Masai Mara (Kenya) and the Kruger (South Africa), biogas and solar stove projects have ensured that villages collect less firewood, preventing deforestation, limiting conflict with wildlife, and improving health through less smoke inhalation.
 Solar lighting introduced to ranger stations and checkpoints in a number of India’s national parks has replaced ineffective kerosene lighting to allow better policing of the parks.